marenamat/ietf-draft-marenamat-grow-route-server-nh-translation/draft-marenamat-grow-route-server-nh-translation.md

 The IXPs may have to rethink how they are displaying the route next hops in their human-facing interfaces (looking glasses).
-It may be handy to display the original next hop (if it was IPv4), the actual IPv6 next hop, and also the result of the egress translation for a selected client.
+It may be handy to display the original next hop (if it was IPv4), the actual IPv6 next hop, and also the result of the egress translation for a selected Client.

 # Security Considerations